Building a network of partners through the "Collective Impact Model"

 The Mentoring Program

 Co-Impact’s Mentoring Program pairs Jewish CEOs and senior management with Arab mid-management employees.
 The program creates a mutual process between the mentor and mentee, builds personal and business connections advancing opportunities for networking for Arab employees and for better understanding of the Arab community for Jewish managers.
 The personal ties formed between mentor and mentee are of great value in changing attitudes, defying prejudices, and building personal and business connections.

-The program is a year-long framework that consists of one-on-one meetings between matched mentors and mentees once a month.
+The program is a 6-month-long framework that consists of one-on-one meetings between matched mentors and mentees once a month.
 During the year there are preparatory courses for new mentors, learning sessions for mentees, and a full program gathering.
 Co-Impact was chosen as a flagship program of President Rivlin’s “Israeli Hope Initiative” and the mentoring pairs meet with President Rivlin once a year, as part of his involvement and support of Co-Impact.

 As part of our “collective impact model”, where all stakeholders work together towards a common goal, 40 NGOs in the field of Arab employment have partnered with Co-Impact to work together and find solutions towards promoting Arab employment.
 These NGOs share Co-Impact’s vision and complement our actions in training potential Arab candidates, promoting shared society, encouraging higher education for the Arab community and acting towards diversity at large.
 The NGO Forum represents Arab society in cross-sectoral discussions (business, public, NGOs, philanthropy) and carries out community activities in the field of employment.